Steam-Chat-Bot/node-steam-chat-bot/README.md

 ModerateTrigger - tells the bot to set the groupchat to be moderated.

 PlayGameTrigger - tells the bot to play a game.
 You need to send the game's appid. - options allowpublic and allowprivate (both true by default) allow you to restrict usage of this command to either private or groupchat messages.

+PlayTrigger - same as above.
+Not sure why I have two of this plugin; one or the other may not work.

+ProfileCheckTrigger - When a user joins, look up their profile in steam API and if they have a private profile, or never bothered to set one up, announce it to the groupchat.
+Optional option: apikey can be defined in options, overriding any steamapikey can be defined in the bot constructor.
+If neither is defined, it won't be used (not required).

+RandomGameTrigger - Default command !randomgame.
+When command is used, it will check the user's games list (or that of the given steamid64, if one is placed after the command) and return a random game, along with a steam:// link to launch it, and the amount of time spent in that game.
+Requires apikey in options, or steamapikey in bot constructor.

+RedditOnJoinTrigger - When a user joins a groupchat, check a (currently private) Reddit API to fetch information on the user for /r/SteamGameSwap (ban status, flair level, username, etc) and greet them with it.

+RedditTrigger - Check reddit flair/bans/username on command.
+Takes /u/username, steamid64, or full profile urls for steam or reddit.
+If no input, returns information for the calling user.

 RegexReplaceTrigger - Detects a regex match in a message and uses the matches to construct a reply.